briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     in shape, size and color, or its markings, labeling, packaging, distribution or the price for which it is sold or offered for sale.

-11. _(k)_ “Cultivate.”
+11. _(k)_ "Cultivate."
 Includes planting, watering, fertilizing or tilling.

-12. _(l)_ “Dangerous drug.”
+12. _(l)_ "Dangerous drug."
 Has the same meaning as in Ohio R.C.
 4729.01.

-13. _(m)_ “Deception.”
+13. _(m)_ "Deception."
 Has the same meaning as in Ohio R.C.
 2913.01.

-14. _(n)_ “Disciplinary counsel.”
+14. _(n)_ "Disciplinary counsel."
 The disciplinary counsel appointed by the Board of Commissioners on Grievances and Discipline of the Ohio Supreme Court under the Rules for the Government of the Bar of Ohio.

-15. _(o)_ “Dispense.”
+15. _(o)_ "Dispense."
 Has the same meaning as in Ohio R.C.
 3719.01.

-16. _(p)_ “Distribute.”
+16. _(p)_ "Distribute."
 Has the same meaning as in Ohio R.C.
 3719.01.

-17. _(q)_ “Drug.”
+17. _(q)_ "Drug."
 Has the same meaning as in Ohio R.C.
 4729.01.

-18. _(r)_ “Drug abuse offense.”
+18. _(r)_ "Drug abuse offense."
 Any of the following:

     1. _(1)_ A violation of Ohio R.C.
 2913.02(A) that constitutes theft of
     drugs, or any violation of Ohio R.C.
 2925.02, 2925.03, 2925.04, 2925.041,